 The EQC is Mercedes first attempt at a fully electric SUV, though its not actually their first fully electric car (that’s the 2015 electric B-Class).
 It could be argued Mercedes is a bit late to the party with the EQC with competition in the form of the Tesla Model X, Audi E-Tron and Jaguar I-Pace already on the market.
 However, that additional development time may have paid off.
-While the EQC is not as efficient as the Tesla Model X it is more efficient than the Audi E-Tron and Jaguar I-Pace and the EQC comes with a respectable 1,800 kg towing capacity.
+While the EQC is not as efficient as the Tesla Model X it is more efficient than the Audi E-Tron and Jaguar I-Pace and the EQC can tow 1,800 kg which is competitive.

 Key Mercedes EQC 400 4MATIC Specs

 - Official Towing Capacity – 1,800 kg

 - Price – Starting £65,720

 - Estimate Towing Range (50%) – 115 miles

 - Maximum DC Charge Rate – 112 kW

 - Rapid Charge 10% to 80% – 35 min

 - Check Used Mercedes EQC Specs